Please find a list of local and national support organisations below.

 Portland Hospital – Minor Injuries Unit (MIU).
 Castle Road, Castletown, Portland, Dorset, DT5 1AX.
 Call: 01305 820341 or 860111.
 PORTLAND MIU IS NOT ALWAYS OPEN, SO CHECK BEFORE ATTENDING.

-For more information about Portland and Weymouth MIUs visit: Dorset Health Care.
+For more general information visit: Dorset Health Care.

-NB: For non-life-threatening injuries getting help from a minor injuries unit (MIU) instead of an A&E department is a good option.
-This will also allow A&E staff to concentrate on people with serious, life-threatening conditions and will most probably save you a longer wait for treatment.
+NB: Minor Injury Units (MIUs) and Urgent Treatment Centres (UTCs) offer treatment and advice on illnesses and injuries that need attention urgently but are not critical or life threatening.
+Using an MIU or UTC instead of an A&E department also helps ensure A&E staff can concentrate on people with serious, life-threatening conditions and will most probably save you a longer wait for treatment.

 If you are concerned about your symptoms but not sure what support you need, call: NHS 111 (or 999 for anything life threatening).
 NHS 111 can now make appointments for local MIUs.

-- Money Saving Expert – For general advice and information across a wide range of subjects.
+Dorset Council – Advice and information across a range of subjects.
+Visit:

 - Benefits entitlement and claims